-She always asked herself, when did everything change?
-How will her place become home again?
+She asks herself, when did everything change?
+How will her home become home again?

 9. Moloka’i – Alan Brennert

-One day, a rose-coloured mark appeared on her skin.
+One day, a rose-colored mark appears on her skin.
 Soon after that, her dream is stolen from her.

 She was taken from her home and family and sent to the remote island of Moloka’i.

 It was a place where people were quarantined for leprosy.